-Sampling and preservation of tissues for PCR tests should be done in labelled vials or tubes that seal and fixative should be 70-95% laboratory grade ethanol or RNALater; freezing samples will also preserve virus DNA.
-Tissue size can be 2-5 mm2 in size (50 mg approx.).
+Sampling and preservation of tissues for Shrimp MultiPathTM should be done in labelled vials or tubes that seal and fixative should be 70% laboratory grade ethanol.
+Tissue size can be 2-5 mm in size (50 mg approx.).
 Sample equipment must be sterilized between sample tubes.